Difference Between Online UPS and Offline UPS

 OperationAn Online UPS uses a rectifier and inverter combination circuit to carry power from the AC (Alternating Current) mains to the load.
 An offline UPS directly carries power from the AC mains to the load.

-UtilizationThe inverter is used around the clock, during power availability as well as power outages.
+UtilizationThe inverter is used around the clock during power availability and outages.
 An offline UPS inverter is only used when there is a power outage.

 Heat dissipationHeat dissipation is higher than offline UPS as the system is always running.
 Heat dissipation is lower than online UPS as the system is switched on during electrical failures only.

-DistortionsExternal: An online UPS is resistant to external distortions; Voltage: Voltage distortions do not affect the performance of the system.
-External: An offline UPS is not resistant to external distortions; Voltage: Voltage fluctuations cause switching delays and affect the performance of the system.
+DistortionsExternal: An online UPS is resistant to external distortions; Voltage: Voltage distortions do not affect the system’s performance.
+External: An offline UPS is not resistant to external distortions; Voltage: Voltage fluctuations cause switching delays and affect the system’s performance.

 Heat sink requirementAn online system requires a large heat sink.
 An offline system requires a small heat sink.